the-tallest-tower/the-tallest-tower.github.io/_posts/2017-06-21-the-scrapheap.md

 mixin(ScopeGC!());
 ```

 We have a separate allocator stack per thread for obvious reasons.
-We can easily add new allocators to this allocator stack model if we decide to in the future.
+With this model we can easily add new allocators if we decide to in the future.

 This whole throwaway memory stack idea has been around for a long time.
 Despite this, the conventional wisdom I always remembered hearing when discussing memory management was that _"Allocating is always going to be expensive."_ But evidently, this doesn't have to be the case.